 In July 1994, Republic Industries announced the contemplation of a plan to restructure and distribute its hazardous waste services segment to the Republic Industries stockholders.
 Pursuant to the plan, Republic Industries consolidated its hazardous waste services operations in RESI and subsidiaries of RESI.
 The plan provided for the distribution of the stock of RESI to the stockholders of record of Republic Industries.
 The Spin-off was treated as a tax-free distribution by Republic Industries for tax reporting purposes.
-Republic Industries stockholders received, as of the date of the Spin-off, one share of RESI Common Stock for every five shares of RESI Common Stock of Republic Industries wind on April 21, 1995, the record date, established by the Republic Industries has no ownership interest in RESI.
+Republic Industries stockholders received, as of the date of the Spin-off, one share of RESI Common Stock for every five shares of RESI Common Stock of Republic Industries with respect to the Spin-off.
+Republic Industries has no ownership interest in RESI.